 The food delivery sector has grown into a multi-billion industry, thanks to consumer's preference for quick and easy dining options.
 The growth is staggering as evidenced by third-party delivery app DoorDash, which has seen the number of its restaurant partners grow by 206 percent in the last 18 months.
 Plus, the food delivery economics analysis shows the sector is already doing close to $27 billion in top-line sales annually.

 To remain competitive, restaurants must seriously consider offering delivery services.
-By now, restaurants must be beefing up on food delivery solutions, or else they would be losing to their competitors.
+By now, restaurants must be beefing up on food delivery dispatch software solutions, or else they would be losing to their competitors.
 One study showed that restaurants that fail to offer deliveries or upgrade their mobile order-ahead capabilities could lose 70 percent of their business.

 It is high time for most restaurants to take advantage of the growing demand for food deliveries.
 The best way to start preparing for this growth is to know the food delivery trends in 2020, which will better equip the owner's entry into the restaurant delivery segment.
 Here are the trends that every restaurant owner must know.

 Ghost kitchens, also known as dark kitchens, cloud kitchens, virtual restaurants, or delivery-only restaurants, is one of the highly anticipated food trends 2020.
 It is currently revolutionizing the industry as ghost kitchens allow restaurants to offer food delivery services with minimal capital infusion needed.

 This restaurant business model works by having restaurants set up a kitchen dedicated to catering to delivery orders.
 Businesses get to save money by putting up ghost kitchens since these kitchens are normally located in places with low real estate prices.
 Plus, the cost of construction is cheap since there is no dine-in area nor any interaction between restaurant staff and customers.

 Centralized Ordering System